Understanding the ENUM Data Type in MySQL: Complete Guide with Examples

 );

-4. Indexes of ENUM Types and Handling of NULL
+4. Indexing and Handling NULL with ENUM

 Using Indexes